 The Extent of Creation

 Other passages, like Colossians 1:16-17, give further definition to the scope of creation.
 “For in him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through him and for him.
 He is before all things, and in him all things hold together.”
 Not only was the material universe created by God, but much of the spiritual realm was also created by him; excluding himself.
 That spiritual realm is largely a mystery to humanity.
 But it does include all of the angels, whether they are serving God, or serving Satan, who himself was created by God.
 It seems that all that is, apart from the triune God, is a product of God’s creative work.

 Creation and Science

 The Bible has an account, actually two of them, of creation that, if taken literally, is at odds with current scientific theories.
 How we view the apparent conflict between the biblical account and the scientific account is based, at least in part, on our understanding of inerrancy.
 For the strict inerrantist, the Bible is right and science is wrong.
 At least when it comes into conflict with the Scriptures.
 A more limited view of inerrancy will seek to reconcile the differences between the two.
 And one who does not hold to inerrancy at all will generally reject the Bible when it is at odds with science.

 While the Bible would seem to indicate that the earth is only a few thousand years old, the geological record seems to claim that it is around 4.5 billion years old; the gap between these two estimates is enormous.
-The record of life on earth and of civilization also argue for an earth that is much more than ten thousand years old.
+The record of life on earth and of civilization also argues for an earth that is much more than ten thousand years old.
 What follows is a brief description of some of the attempts that have been made to reconcile the two accounts.